timecop-rspec

 ⌚️ Timecop::Rspec

-Version License: MIT Downloads Rank Open Source Helpers Coveralls Test Coverage CodeCov Test Coverage QLTY Test Coverage QLTY Maintainability CI Heads CI Current CI Truffle Ruby CI JRuby Deps Locked Deps Unlocked CI Supported CI Legacy CI Unsupported CI Ancient CI Test Coverage CI Style
+Version Ruby Users Forum GitHub tag (latest SemVer) License: MIT Total downloads CodeCov Test Coverage Coveralls Test Coverage QLTY Test Coverage QLTY Maintainability CI Heads CI Runtime Dependencies @ HEAD CI Current CI Truffle Ruby CI JRuby Deps Locked Deps Unlocked CI Test Coverage CI Style Apache SkyWalking Eyes License Compatibility Check

 Timecop::Rspec provides Timecop time-machines for RSpec that allow you to time-travel test examples, context/describes, and/or your entire test suite.